 Draw The Right People To Your Site

 You do this by posting your own content and linking back to your site.
-These posts need to highlight the value of your business, such as by featuring the services you offer that people may not be able to easily handle on their own, or the products you provide that people need.
+These posts need to highlight the value of your business, showing the benefits of the services you offer that people may not be able to easily handle on their own, or the benefits of the products you provide that people need.

 Your posts should have real value.
 Entertaining posts, or posts about controversial subjects that have nothing to do with your business may generate views, but are unlikely to attract paying customers.